Updated: August 4, 2022

-If you are unfamiliar with different forms of medication-assisted treatment, you may not know what Vivitrol is or you may ask yourself ‘what is Suboxone?’ if this is the case, you may be able to benefit by learning more about different types of MAT that addiction treatment centers can offer.
+If you’re unfamiliar with different forms of medication-assisted treatment (MAT), you may ask yourself, “what is Suboxone?”
+If this is the case, you may be able to benefit from learning more about different types of MAT that addiction treatment centers can offer.
 MAT is one of the commonly used methods to help those suffering from substance use disorders (SUDs) achieve sobriety.

-Suboxone is a considered a partial agonist form of MAT.
-This means that this form of therapy does not fully activate receptors in the brain, which results in a ceiling effect from these types of medications.
-The dose peaks at a certain point and then can fully shut down the opiate receptor completely.
+Suboxone is considered a partial agonist form of MAT.
+This means that this form of therapy does not fully activate receptors in the brain, which results in a “ceiling effect” from these types of medications.
+Some of the common side effects of Suboxone include:

 - Respiratory problems